 What is Employee Engagement?

-Employee engagement is a concept that focuses on the practices and steps a company carries out, as well as, the culture they create, to form motivated, dedicated, and happy employees.
+Employee engagement is a concept that focuses on the practices and steps a carries out, as well as, the culture they create, to form motivated, dedicated, and happy employees.

-Such results can be achieved through providing unique incentives to employees, making efforts to progress their professional and personal development, promoting healthy, open communication, and a number of other tactics.
+Such results can be achieved through providing unique incentives to employees, making efforts to progress their professional and personal development, promoting healthy, open communication, and a of other tactics.

-For modern day talent, a company that prioritizes its workforce and comes up with unique employee engagement ideas is no longer an option – but a necessity.
+For modern day talent, a that prioritizes its workforce and comes up with unique employee engagement ideas is no longer an option – but a necessity.

 Employee Engagement in Numbers